uber/Cadence-Docs/src/blog/_posts/2022-01-31-community-spotlight-january-2022.md

 On the 12th January 2022 we held our first Cadence Community Related Office Hours.
 This session was focused on discussing how we plan and organise things for the community.
 This includes things such as Code of Conduct, managing social media and making sure we regularly communicate project news and events.

-And you can see that this monthly update is the result of the feedback from that session.
-We are happy to get any feedback for comments that you may have.
+And you can see that this monthly update is the result of the feedback from that session!
+We are happy to get any feedback for comments you may have.
 Please remember that this update is for you  so getting your feedback will help us improve it.

 We will be planning other Community Related Office Hour sessions so please watch out for updates.